Professor Heather Jarman

 Professor Jarman trained as a registered nurse at Westminster Hospital in London and has had a clinical career in a variety of roles in emergency care for over 24 years.

 Professor Jarman achieved a Master’s in Education in 2005 and holds a Doctorate from King’s College London exploring the effect of restructuring major trauma services in London on the work of emergency nurses.
 She is the Emergency Department Academic lead and holds a Visiting Chair in the Joint Faculty of Kingston and St George’s.
 She is the author of a number of publications and has participated as a speaker at many national and international meetings.
-Her research interests are older people and in patient and families experiences of care.
-She is Principal Investigator on a number of NIHR funded studies.
+Her research interests are older people and in patient and families experiences of care in the Emergency Department.

-She is currently on a secondment to the National Institute for Health Research (NIHR) Senior Nurse Research Leaders programme for 2 days a week developing research capacity and capability in emergency nursing.
+She is currently on a secondment to the National Institute for Health Research (NIHR) Senior Nurse Research Leaders programme for 2 days a week developing research capacity and capability in emergency care.